 SUNDAY, JULY 15 ~ "I HAVE NOT FORGOTTEN YOU": VERMONT WOMEN AND THE WESTWARD MOVEMENT.
 By 1860 some forty-two percent of Vermont's residents had left behind its rocky hillsides and headed westward.
 Sarah Town of Franklin no doubt spoke for many another homesick emigrant when she wrote from Illinois in 1846, "Though far away among strangers in a strange land . . .
 I have not forgotten you."
 Through diaries, letters, and reminiscences, the speakers share the experiences of Sarah Town and other women who left - but never forgot - Vermont.
 A Vermont Humanities Council event hosted by Mount Holly Community Historical Museum.
 Mt.
 Holly, Mount Holly Community Historical Museum, 2:00 p.m.
 Call Robin Eatmon, (802) 259-2646.

 SATURDAY, JULY 21 ~ BOOKSIGNING AND AUTHOR TALK: A GUIDE TO FICTION SET IN VERMONT.
 Meet author Ann McKinstry Micou and learn more about her book - the first book published by VHC.
-Part of a presentation at Hubbardton Battlefield State Park to the League of Vermont Writers.
-Contact Sharon Faelten at [log in to unmask] for more information.
+Hubbardton Battlefield State Park, presentation to the League of Vermont Writers.
+Contact Sharon Faelten, [log in to unmask]

 SATURDAY, JULY 7 ~ SUSAN B. ANTHONY - THE INVINCIBLE!
 The feisty activist comes to life - circulating petitions, getting arrested, and challenging legislators, presidents, and newsmen - in Sally Matson's spirited performance.
 Although Anthony received a marriage proposal from a wealthy Vermont widower, she turned down all proposals and spent her life on the road, campaigning for abolition, women's rights, and woman suffrage.
 Letters, speeches, and diaries reveal her wit and intellect as she deals with angry mobs, trips through the West, the Civil War, the 15th Amendment and famous contemporaries such as Frederick Douglass, Harriet Tubman, Elizabeth Cady Stanton, Lucy Stone, William Lloyd Garrison, and Horace Greeley.
 Note how issues then mirror issues now.
 A Vermont Humanities Council event hosted by Warren Public Library and Warren Elementary School.
 Warren Elementary School, 3:00 p.m.
 Call Mary Bisbee, (802) 496-9458.

 THURSDAY, JULY 12 ~ BOOK DISCUSSION: SIMONE DE BEAUVOIR'S THE COMING OF AGE.
 In The Coming of Age, Simone de Beauvoir asks readers to broaden their expectations of what it means to grow older.
 The study spans a millennium, touching on a variety of nations and cultures, to uncover "society's secret shame" - the ostracism that we wittingly or unwittingly impose on the elderly.
-Led by Francette B. Cerulli.
+Led by Patricia M. Stuart.
 A Vermont Humanities Council event hosted by Warren Public Library and Joslin Memorial Library.
-Warren Public Library, 7:00 p.m.
+Joslin Memorial Library, 7:00 p.m.
 Call Mary Bisbee, (802) 496-9458.

 WEDNESDAY, JULY 4 ~ ELEANOR ROOSEVELT: ADVOCATE FOR UNIVERSAL HUMAN RIGHTS.
 In this informal talk, Mrs. Roosevelt, as portrayed by Elena Dodd, recalls her years with the United Nations Human Rights Commission and the drafting of the Universal Declaration of Human Rights.
 The first of its kind, the Declaration has remained a crucial statement since its adoption in 1948.
 Eleanor Roosevelt describes the struggles to reach consensus among delegates from diverse nations and cultures, and manages to find humor in each difficult situation.
 She reminds us vividly that human rights and responsibilities begin at home, in the everyday world of human beings.
 A Vermont Humanities Council event hosted by Calvin Coolidge Memorial Foundation.
 Plymouth, Union Christian Church, 2:00 p.m.
 Call Cynthia Bittinger, (802) 672-3389.